 To prevent cutworms from entering your garden in the first place, remove all excess plant matter.
 Carefully and thoroughly weed your garden, as weeds make perfect breeding grounds and hiding places for cutworms.
-Use compost instead of green manure or cover crops for the same reason.
+Add compost to your garden instead of green manure or cover crops for the same reason.

 Till your soil before you plant, and again in the fall.
 Cutworm larva lives under the soil, which protects them from freezing in the winter.
 Tilling your garden exposes them to the elements, so you’ll be dealing with far fewer than you normally might.
 If you expose some cutworms or just happen to spot a few in your garden, you can remove them by hand.

 Creating a barrier between the plants and potential pests also does wonders.
 This barrier can take a few different forms.
 A border of dry earth around your garden can dissuade cutworms from entering.
 A more literal barrier is a plant collar, made from cardboard, aluminum foil, or an empty paper towel roll.
 The collar should be like a wall around the plant and should stand several inches tall at least, as well as going a few inches into the ground to stabilize it.
 This type of barrier can keep out cutworms and other similar types of ground-crawling pests.

 You can also attract things that eat cutworms.
 While your plants are a great meal for cutworms, cutworms are also a tasty treat for birds, fireflies, or lightning bugs and spiders.
 While it isn’t recommended to buy firefly larva or spiders to release into your garden, you can attract them naturally by making your garden appealing to them.